Skilda/Skilda/README.md

 - 👋 Hi, I’m @Skilda
 - 👀 I’m interested in 3D conception and Game developpement
 - 🌱 I’m currently learning the 3D base and Game coding
-- 💞️ I’m looking to collaborate with any one who want to help me learn the 3D world
+- 💞️ I’m looking to collaborate with any one who want to help me learn
 - 📫 How to reach me Discorde: Skilda#3634

 <!---